microsoft/vscode-docs/release-notes/latest.md

 ### Go To Symbol is back

 During the transition to Salsa, the support for **Go to Symbol** was lost [Typescript#7134](https://github.com/Microsoft/TypeScript/issues/7134) for some JavaScript coding patterns.
-Thanks to the TypeScript ream this feature is now back.
+Thanks to the TypeScript team this feature is now back.

 ### No more "Reload JavaScript Project"